 Prerequisite: A minimum grade of B- in CSIT 555 or permission of the instructor.
 (Second semester/3 credits)

-An introduction to the creation and use of Web Services.
-Students will learn how Web Services This course provides a detailed examination of the pervasive security threats that are related to the Internet, data communications and networking.
+This course provides a detailed examination of the pervasive security threats that are related to the Internet, data communications and networking.
 Network security deals with real-time or near real-time capture of information and the systematic tracking of transmissions.
 The focus of the course is on network-borne threats, their detection, preventions and analysis (network forensics) and the integration of the tools and techniques employed in this effort.